-There are many subtypes of spondylitis.
+There are many subtypes of spondylitis, which is also called spondyloarthritis.
 Spondylitis is diagnosed as a specific subtype depending on how advanced symptoms are, whether the spondylitis is related to another condition, or the age when the symptoms began.
-However, all of these types are subtypes of the umbrella term for the whole family of conditions, which may be called spondylitis, spondyloarthritis, or axial spondyloarthritis (axSpA).

-Terminology used to describe types of spondylitis changed in the past few years.
-The reasoning behind the change in terminology is to view this family of diseases as a continuum and help identify and treat spondylitis earlier, before it progresses to the point when damage can be seen on x-rays, a stage known as ankylosing spondylitis.
+Terminology used to describe types of spondylitis has changed in the past few years.
+The new terminology can help us view this family of diseases as a continuum and identify and treat spondylitis earlier.
+Ideally, before it progresses to the point when damage can be seen on X-rays — a stage known as ankylosing spondylitis.

-Different treatments may be more effective for different types of axSpA.
+Different treatments may be more effective for different types of spondylitis.

-axSpA is further typed as either radiographic (visible on x-rays) or non-radiographic (not visible on x-rays).
+Axial spondyloarthritis is further typed as either radiographic (visible on X-rays) or nonradiographic (not visible on X-rays).
 The older term for radiographic axSpA is ankylosing spondylitis.
-Cases that are radiographic are considered more severe and advanced than cases that are non-radiographic.
+Cases of spondylitis that are radiographic are considered more severe and advanced than cases that are nonradiographic.

-Formerly called radiographic axSpA, ankylosing spondylitis is advanced axSpA that has caused new bone growth in the spine.
+Also called radiographic axSpA, ankylosing spondylitis (AS) is an advanced form of axial spondyloarthritis that has caused new bone growth in the spine.
 AS may lead to vertebrae fusing into immobility.
 Ankylosing spondylitis is the most severe form of axSpA.
 Any type of spondylitis may progress into AS.

-Spondylitis associated with inflammatory bowel disease (IBD) such as Crohn’s disease or ulcerative colitis is known as enteropathic arthritis.
-People with EnA have bowel symptoms and joint symptoms.
+Spondylitis associated with inflammatory bowel disease (IBD), such as Crohn’s disease or ulcerative colitis, is known as enteropathic arthritis.
+People with enteropathic arthritis have bowel symptoms and joint symptoms.

-PsA can cause inflammatory pain, swelling, and progressive damage in any joint in the body.
-Researchers estimate that between 15 and 30 percent of those with skin psoriasis will develop psoriatic arthritis.
+Psoriatic arthritis can cause inflammatory pain, swelling, and progressive damage in any joint in the body.
+Researchers estimate that between 15 percent and 30 percent of those with skin psoriasis will develop psoriatic arthritis.
 It is possible to have psoriatic arthritis without skin psoriasis.

 In some people, a bacterial or viral infection triggers the immune system to begin attacking the joints.
 This type of spondylitis is known as reactive arthritis.

 Spondylitis that begins before age 16 is termed juvenile spondyloarthritis.
-JSpA is a rare condition.
-Researchers estimate that between one and four children in 1,000 develop juvenile spondyloarthritis.
-Children with JSpA may be further diagnosed as having a specific subtype such as enthesitis related arthritis (ERA), psoriatic arthritis, or undifferentiated arthritis.
+Researchers estimate that between 1 and 4 children in 1,000 develop this rare condition.
+Children with juvenile spondyloarthritis may be further diagnosed as having a specific subtype, such as enthesitis-related arthritis, psoriatic arthritis, or undifferentiated arthritis.